 Besides paying for your next Balinese holiday today, you can now support the ‘island of the gods’ by purchasing a Balinese simmer sauce.
 Australian owned, family-run company Passage Foods has launched Curry for a Cause – an initiative supporting the people of Bali through a substantial donation to Yayasan Solemen Indonesia Foundation.

-100 per cent of proceeds from sales of their Balinese curry sauce – an aromatic blend of crushed peanuts, spices, coconut milk, and zingy lime – go to helping feed Bali families.
+25 cents from each sale of Passage Foods’ Balinese curry sauce – an aromatic blend of crushed peanuts, spices, coconut milk, and zingy lime – goes to helping feed Bali families.

 Simon Bartram, General Manager of Passage Foods, says they’re proud to offer support in this difficult situation, with fond memories of their travels to Bali inspiring the project.